Black & White vs Color

 Out of all the binding formats, a 6x9 paperback offers the most page area per dollar spent and the least waste of paper in production.
 That said, the most important consideration when deciding on your final binding specs is what looks and feels right for your book.
 Since books with smaller page dimensions can hold less text on each page than books with larger page dimensions, the smaller version of a given book will have more total pages than the larger version of that same book.
 The total number of pages determines a book’s spine width, so authors can adjust page size to give their books a thinner or thicker shelf presence.

-IngramSpark prints perfect-bound paperbacks in all of the sizes listed under the “Graphic Design” heading (see page 11); feel free to experiment with several potential dimensions when deciding on the right size and width for your book (more on this process under the “Basic Metadata” heading on page 40).
+IngramSpark prints perfect-bound paperbacks in all of the sizes listed under the “Graphic Design” heading; feel free to experiment with several potential dimensions when deciding on the right size and width for your book.
 Typically, books with fewer pages tend to be published in smaller formats to make them feel more substantial, while books with more pages tend to be published in larger formats to keep the spine from being too thick.
 In the end, it all comes down to some combination of taste and cost.

 An alternative to the perfect-bound paperback for short books (4 to 48 pages) is the saddle stitch paperback, also called booklet or chapbook.
 These follow the same binding procedure as perfect-bound books, except that the pages are bound to the cover with staples rather than glue.
 The saddle stitching process saves a great deal of cost in binding, though books printed in this fashion cannot have any spine text.